 Liverpool’s many art galleries range from the Walker, which contains one of Europe’s outstanding collections of fine and decorative art, to Tate Liverpool, one of the largest galleries of modern and contemporary art outside London.

-Liverpool Empire Theatre attracts all the latest touring theatre productions, while the Playhouse, Everyman and Unity theatres offer a rich and varied programme of classic and contemporary productions.
-Hope has its own performance venue, the Capstone Theatre, providing an international music and arts programme throughout the year.
+When it comes to theatres, you truly are spoilt for choice in Liverpool.
+The Liverpool Empire Theatre attracts all the latest touring theatre productions, while the Playhouse, the RIBA Award-winning Everyman, and Unity theatres offer a rich and varied programme of classic and contemporary productions.
+Liverpool Hope University also has its own performance venue at the Creative Campus, the Capstone Theatre, providing an international music and arts programme throughout the year.

 Students at Liverpool Hope are given a range of opportunities to get involved in the cultural life of the city.
 The University works closely with The Playhouse and Everyman theatres, The Tate and Bluecoat art galleries, The Royal Liverpool Philharmonic Society, FACT, European Opera Centre and numerous smaller galleries and theatre companies - many of which are run by our former students.

 When it comes to sport, Liverpool excels.
 You can enjoy the friendly rivalry between Liverpool FC and Everton FC, both based within 5 miles of our campuses.
 If horseracing is your sport of choice then you're in luck as Liverpool is also home to the world-famous Grand National, which attracts thousands of visitors to Aintree Racecourse each year.
 There are a number of rugby clubs in and around Liverpool, and there are also two world-class golf courses, Royal Liverpool Golf Club in Hoylake, and the Royal Birkdale Golf Club on the outskirts of Southport.